The Degree Fallacy -- A Critique Towards Exclusivity

 One can become knowledgeable in a field in more unorthodox ways, like by learning things on their own.
 Because of that, there could be a possibility of finding at least one pair of people who are equally knowledgeable through academia and through independent study.

 Having a degree doesn't necessarily make you knowledgeable in fields that are not relevant to your expertise.
 I can tell from personal experience that my counterpoint was once disregarded over the premise someone with... a biochemistry degree, had made.
 This is despite the fact that biochemistry had nothing to do with the discussion.
+In other words, our biased understanding towards degrees can hinder a productive exchange of ideas, by disregarding valuable insights over a person's lack of certification.
+This further demonstrates how having knowledge can ironically serve as a barrier to the learning of further knowledge, as presented by Socrates.

 That is true in the fields of the humanities, too, where information can be attained and learned independently.
 Especially when it comes to the humanities, a person can be intellectual even without a single course under their belt.
+This is demonstrated in philosophers belonging to the metaphorical "Sorcerer" faction.

 And obviously, to claim that you are omniscient in the field you did one or more degrees in, is an absurd notion.
 Why?
 Because that claim can be proven wrong somehow, someday, by someone.
+Despite one's mastery in a field, one in theory can never reach omniscience because there could always be more to learn.

 I don't want to have a degree at the cost of my finances and mental state, when I can be both a philosopher and knowledgeable at a far lower price.
+I also don't do it entirely alone, as I have reviewers to help me look both ways at the article's subject, and summarizers, thus refining an article even further through the function of combined effort.

-This is just one of the reasons why degrees aren't always obtained, even if you have the means to do so.
-The fact that we can do things, like murder, doesn't mean we should, even if other examples are good but come at a high price.
+This is just one of the reasons why degrees aren't always obtained, even if you have the means to do so: The fact that we can do things, like murder, doesn't mean we should, even if other examples are good but come at a high price.

 Your savings can be used otherwise if the same knowledge can be learned more cheaply.
+By doing so you save not only money but also much needed health, which can be compromised by increased stress, which leads to fatigue.

 We should also remember that formal education is only one way of attaining knowledge or even wisdom.
 Nowadays, that also includes books you can read at the library or order online.
 The same destination, after all, can have multiple paths, and not every path suits every traveler.
 If the desired path does not suit you, no one should make you feel bad about it.

 When you are a public figure, the worst thing you can do is become pretentious.
 And, when it comes to "pretentiousness", remember that Socrates, who had no degree, was only a stonemason.
+A pseudo-intellectual can be one even if they are academic, as ironic as it may sound.
+Much of being a true intellect has to do with one's relentlessness to learn and even question their own knowledge.

-Diogenes, as well, was a poor man who lived in a barrel.
 Therefore, philosophy does not require you to have a degree in order to be a philosopher, even though it would certainly help.
+We need to make this distinction between necessity and benefit.

+The academy is no longer the exclusive keeper of knowledge.
+One of its points is to open you up to more job opportunities via the certificate that is their degree.
 I would not trust a physician who has no professional education of any kind, but can we truly say this regarding every profession that can be studied academically?

 Socrates had no academic background, for example, and that did not stop him from being regarded as the founder of Western philosophy.
 You can find examples of other notable, non-academic philosophers, like David Hume, on your own.